-There's nothing worse than starting to load your things onto the rental truck and you realize you're missing some key tools to make the move easier and to ensure a safe move.
-So if you decided to move yourself, make sure you have everything you need.
-Here's my list of "must haves" if you're moving yourself.
+You're moving, so the stress level is already high as you try to make sure you don't leave anything behind.
+When you start to load your things onto the moving truck and you realize you're missing some key tools to make the move easier and to ensure a safe move.
+If you decided to move yourself, make sure you have everything you need before the big day.

-I often rent both types, depending on the number of people who are helping with the move.
-A utility dolly - the upright kind with two wheels - can be used to stack and move several boxes at once, saving your back and the possibility of dropping a box that contains breakables.
-Also, a furniture dolly, which has a large flat base with four wheels, is essential for moving large awkward items and to safely move large pieces of furniture.
+A utility dolly—the upright kind with two wheels—can be used to stack and move several boxes at once, saving your back and the possibility of dropping a box that contains breakables.
+A furniture dolly, which has a large flat base with four wheels, is essential for moving large, awkward items and to safely move large pieces of furniture.
 You just need to make sure the heavy items are well-secured and that you have extra help in moving items down stairs and up the ramp to the moving truck.

 Moving Blankets or Pads